Sex Offender Registry

 All states require sex offender registration of some kind.
 Individuals convicted as sex offenders must register their addresses with law enforcement.
 Sex offenders must also send updates whenever they change addresses and must keep their registration information current.
 Some states require sex offenders to verify information on a yearly basis via mail or more frequently if deemed violent predators.
-States have different requirements regarding what offenses require registration and for what periods of time.
+States have different requirements regarding what offenses require inclusion on the registry and for what periods of time.
 Additionally, some offenses that are more serious may require registration for life.
 Serious crimes vary by state, but most commonly include repeat offenders, violent sexual offenders and those who commit sexual crimes against children.
 If you are concerned about your status under these rules, be proactive and call William M. Butler Jr. today, he is is a criminal defense attorney who can provide help and advice.
-Call him at 502-582-2020, or contact him via email to schedule your initial confidential consultation.
+Call him at 502-582-2020, or contact him via email or text to schedule your initial confidential consultation.
 For over 35 years, William Butler has skillfully defended thousands of clients, compiling an impressive record of positive results; please see his Case Results and Testimonials.

 In addition to sex offender registration laws, all fifty states also have community notification laws.
 States enacted sex offender registration laws and community notification laws in response to state and federal acts, mainly Megan’s Law, the Jacob Wetterling Act and the Pam Lyncher Sexual Offender Tracking and Identification Act.
 Megan’s Law was passed by the New Jersey legislature when Megan Kanka, a seven-year-old girl, was kidnapped and murdered by her neighbor, who had been previously convicted of sex offenses against children.
 Congress passed the Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act (“Jacob Wetterling Act”) in 1994, to give law enforcement agencies, the FBI and the public access to state sex offender registries.